-Students may buy breakfast at school between 7:45am to 8:00am.
-Upon arrival at school, students will report to their first period classes, where breakfast will be served.
+Students may obtain breakfast at school between 7:45am to 8:00 am.
+Upon arrival at school, students will report to the Big Room, where breakfast will be served.

 The Graham School has adopted a closed lunch policy meaning that students cannot leave The Graham School grounds during the lunch period.
 Students are also not allowed to have food delivered to the school by anyone other than a parent or guardian.
-When food is delivered to the school by someone other than a family member, the deans or front desk associates may keep it until the end of the day.
+When food is delivered to the school by someone other than a family member, delivery will be denied.